civkit/civkit-frontend/README.md

 ![image](https://github.com/user-attachments/assets/d23c12b4-4897-47a6-a15f-0c7430fce20b)

-This application runs by default on 3000 but you should run civkit-api first, on port 3000 and this should run on 3001.
-It must run on 3001 dfor the code to work.
+The code assumes the following ports are assigned the following applications
-3001: Frontend
+- 3001: Frontend
-3000: API
+- 3000: API
-3456: Chat
+- 3456: Chat

 You can look through the key components such as the pages folder and dashboard to see where the bulk of user face code is.